 The second big event was the Toulouse IFSC Combined Qualifier in December which invited 24 top placing athletes per gender category to compete for six places a side.
 Here Adam Ondra and Ai Mori took first place.

 Most of the later events were postponed and dates were changed a few times.
-Finally all the local Continental events took place – part from the Asian Championships which were cancelled.
+Finally, all the local Continental events took place – apart from the Asian Championships which were postponed, canceled, rescheduled, then canceled again.

 Places for those events instead went to the highest placing athletes from the IFSC Combined World Championships event in Hachioji 2019.
 This is an updated rule change from the IFSC only confirmed recently.